dzhu8/JSMonitor/README.md

 - `jsmonitor-installer` - Checks for and installs missing packages including TypeScript type definitions
 - `orange` - Formats and organizes JavaScript/TypeScript files using Prettier
 - `format-imports` - Formats import statements in JS/TS files based on `tsconfig.json` or `jsconfig.json` path aliases.
- - `css-import-check` - Verifies that imported `.css` files referenced from source files actually exist.
+ - `image-import-check` - Verifies that imported visual assets (images, `.css`, `.svg`, etc.) referenced from source files actually exist.

 All commands support the `--version` flag to check the installed version: